cf73/humanity/content/collections/partner_stories/work-with-doctors-without-borders.md

     content:
       -
         type: text
         text: 'When I visited some of our staff in Palestine a few months ago, they were already mentally and physically exhausted.
-Now, I fear they are at breaking point.DR CHRISTOS CHRISTOU, MSF INTERNATIONAL PRESIDENT'
+Now, I fear they are at breaking point.'
   -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'DR CHRISTOS CHRISTOU, MSF INTERNATIONAL PRESIDENT' -
     type: paragraph
     content: